Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 In Table \ref{fig:DD} $q = q_F$ and $q' \in \{ q_F, q_F^2 \}$, according to \eqref{eq:3.16}.
 For a $F$-group of type ${}^3 D_4$, $[\tilde F : F]$ can be of degree 3 or 6.
 In both cases $[F_{\alpha} : F] = 3$ for the roots $\alpha$ not fixed by $\mb W_F$, so $q'' \in \{ q_F, q_F^3\}$.
 Thus Conjecture \ref{conj:1} holds in all these cases.

 It remains to consider the case where the elements of $\mb W_F \alpha_T$ are not orthogonal.
-From the above diagrams we see that this happens only once for absolutely simple groups, namely for one pair of simple roots in type ${}^2 A_{2n}$.
+From the above diagrams we see that this happens only once (up to Weyl group conjugacy) for absolutely simple groups, namely for certain pairs of roots in type ${}^2 A_{2n}$.
 With Proposition \ref{prop:2.4} we can transfer the determination of $q_\alpha$ and $q_{\alpha *}$ (which no longer needs to be 1) to the simply connected cover of $\mc M_{\alpha,\der}$, which is isomorphic to $SU_3$.
 This does not change the $q$-parameters, by Proposition \ref{prop:2.4}.(b--c).
 Because we cannot reduce the issue to $SL_2$ or $PGL_2$, the necessary computations are more involved.